- North Allegheny School District

 Grades 11, 12

-Criteria for Selection - NoneOffered in over 500 Universities across the country, Sports and Entertainment Management has become one of the most popular majors of the past five years.
-This introductory course will emphasize basic management concepts and principles as they relate to the business of sports and entertainment.
-Students will be introduced to sports marketing and promotions, supervision, ethics, event planning and entertainment, as well as other related areas.
-There will be a strong focus on amateur, college, and professional sports, as well as, leadership and the entertainment industry.
-Students will develop critical thinking skills and improve decision-making and communication.
+Criteria for Selection - NoneOffered in over 500 universities, Sports & Entertainment Management has become one of the most popular fields of study at the college level.
+This introductory course emphasizes basic management concepts and principles as they relate to the business of sports & entertainment.
+Students will be introduced to topics including marketing and promotions, management and supervision, ethics, and event planning.
+There is focus on amateur vs professional sports; Title IX, the NIL, and leadership in the entertainment industry.
+Students will develop critical thinking skills and improve decision-making and communication abilities.
 College exploration and career outlook will be researched.
-Current and future trends will be identified and job shadowing opportunities offered.
-Field trips to and speakers from organizations such as local professional, college, and amateur sports teams, and the local entertainment industry will be incorporated throughout the course.
-The mission is to provide future managers with a solid business foundation as well as knowledge of the unique facets of the Sports and Entertainment Industries.
+Current and future trends in the sports & entertainment industry will be explored, and job shadowing opportunities offered.
+Incorporated into this curriculum will be field trips and speakers from industry organizations such as professional, college, and amateur sports teams as well as the local entertainment sector.
+The mission of this course is to provide future managers in the field with a solid business foundation as well as knowledge of the unique facets of the Sports and Entertainment Industries.

 -